amitbhowate/Data-Analysis-Dashboard/README.md

-# Electric Vehicle Data-Analysis(Interactive Dashboard creating using Tableau)
+# Electric Vehicle Data-Analysis(Interactive Dashboard using Tableau)
 #Project objective
 Big electric vehicle company want to analyze and Understand the overall landscape of electric vehicles and to assess the market's size and growth.
 ## Dataset used